 - You join an affiliate program

-- Place their links on your website or wherever you can.
+- Place your unique affiliate links on your website or wherever you can